 Sure I’ve never uttered those exact words about the importance of feeling validated over living authentically.
 I’m not vocalizing in my head something like, “Do everything it takes to be certain others are impressed with me.
 The approval of (fill in the blank) will make me happy and complete.”
 This subconscious mindset is more like a belief system.
 It’s a compilation of subconscious declarations.
 And the lie we believe about ourselves are simply examples of the self-deceptive and self-sabotaging mindset many of us tirelessly navigate around everyday.
 So exhausting isn’t it?

-Especially since the end-result, should you decide to believe the lies you tell yourself, will not help you to truly achieve happiness and avoid risk of failure.
-If you do, they will be short-lived if received externally anyway.
+Especially since the end-result, should you decide to believe the lies you tell yourself, will not help you to truly achieve happiness nor avoid failure.
+If you do, happiness or success will generally be short-lived if received externally anyway.
 You and I both know this.
 Yet the struggle is real.

 The lies we believe about ourselves are what lead to self-sabotaging behavior and never feeling good enough.